Diegetic music: Musical theatre

+Television

 In the television series Buffy the Vampire Slayer, the episode entitled "Once More, with Feeling" toys with the distinction between diegetic and non-diegetic musical numbers.
 In this episode, the Buffy characters find themselves compelled to burst into song in the style of a musical.
 The audience is led to assume that this is a "musical episode", in which the characters are unaware that they are singing.
 It becomes clear that the characters are all too aware of their musical interludes, and that determining the supernatural causes of the singing is the focus of the episode's story.
 On the same show, the episode entitled "The Body" was presented without any non-diegetic music at all, in order to convey the reality of the theme of death within the family that it portrays.